📋 What is the Implied Warranty of Habitability?

 💡 The Rent Withholding Defense

 Under Green v.
-Superior Court, if your landlord tries to evict you for non-payment of rent, you can raise habitability as a complete defense.
-The court will determine the fair rental value of the unit in its defective condition - you may owe nothing, or only a reduced amount.
-Always document conditions thoroughly and set aside withheld rent.
+Superior Court, if your landlord tries to evict you for non-payment of rent, you may raise habitability as a defense.
+If the defense succeeds, the court determines the fair rental value of the unit in its defective condition, which can mean owing nothing or only a reduced amount.
+Always document conditions thoroughly and set aside withheld rent in a separate account.

 ✅ Evidence Checklist